Kinds of Kindness Review: Yorgos Lanthimos’ Triptych Fable Overstays Its Welcome

 Review: As a side project conceived during the creation of Poor Things, Kinds of Kindness is quite the undertaking.
 The movie is hefty and left with a lot of gristle.
 While the performances of the cast suggest a film trying to have a lot of fun, the lack of cohesion took me out of a movie overstaying its welcome.

-kinds of kindness 2024 movie review and film summary
+kinds of kindness review

 Kinds of Kindness (2024), directed by Yorgos Lanthimos